Alain-Pascal/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # 0x07.
 Python - Test-driven development

-A repository about object oriented programming in the Python programming language
+A repository about test-driven development in the Python programming language

-From the 00x07.
+From the 0x07.
 Python - Test-driven development project at ALX-SE programme

 ## Concepts